ziadweam8/offsets/README.md

 i will add better offsets at 5 stars

-## i am aware we have exceeded 5 stars and will update asap
+## update

-also opcodelookuptable is broken will also be fixed next update
+hello super sorry for the delay, i am still working on a runtime dumper to replace the pattern dumper, i may not dump the structs rn but update should be today, sorry.